microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 #### Test your Smart bot

 - Test your bot online using ```Test in Web Chat``` option.
 See [here](https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0#test-the-bot) for more details.
+- Type in "omnichannelfoobar" which will set the required flag to test online
 - If you are using trail org use keywords `travel`  or `book` or `audio equipment` to see the smart suggestions

 #### Smart Assist Admin Configuration